unicode-org/icu/tools/commit-checker/README.md

 Make sure you have updated your repository:

+    $ git checkout master
     $ git pull upstream master
     $ git fetch --tags upstream

+Sanity check: ensure that the "latest" tag is correct (points to the latest release).
+You may need to force-fetch the tags.

+    $ git show latest
+    # should show a commit with both "latest" and the previous version number

-Run the tool and save the result into REPORT.md:
+Run the tool and save the result into REPORT.md; set fixVersion to the *upcoming* ICU version:

-	$ pipenv run python3 check.py --jira-query "project=ICU AND fixVersion=63.1" > REPORT.md
+    $ pipenv run python3 check.py --jira-query "project=ICU AND fixVersion=64.1" > REPORT.md

-Open a pull request so others can view the report easilly.
+Create a branch and open a pull request so others can view the report easily.